joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 Answering the phone when you’re heads-down doing some coding, or writing a case study, or optimizing your paid ads, is a big distraction.
 It’s so much better to have 80% of your calls transformed to email messages or customer support tickets, 19% batched up during a part of your day that works well for your schedule, and that 1% of truly emergency calls routed through to ring all support team contacts.

 An answering service isn’t exactly cheap, but it’s worth it.
 At CrankWheel we use [AnswerConnect](https://www.answerconnect.com/) and they’re very good.
-Just make sure to give them very explicit rules for when to pass calls through, when to just take a message, and when to create support tickets.
+Make sure to give them very explicit rules for when to pass calls through, when to take a message, and when to create support tickets.

 ## Rule #11: Choose a big, boring bank